AA/PPS 02.02.30 - Undergraduate Academic Advising Policy

 to process the information derived from these interactions; and

-to provide communication and information for others with supporting advising responsibilities.
+to provide communication and information for others with supporting responsibilities.

 Professional positions related to academic advising are:

-Supervisor or Director of an Advising Center – directs advising services and manages daily operations and personnel of the Center.
-This position is selected and hired by the college dean or representative.
+Director of Academic Advising – directs advising services and manages daily operations and personnel of the center.
+This position is selected and hired by the AVPAAT.
 The supervisor or director may also advise undergraduate students.

-Academic Advisor II or Assistant Director – encompasses all the responsibilities of the academic advisor I; also performs unit supervision responsibilities and specific project responsibilities assigned by the Center’s supervisor or director; is selected and hired in consultation with the college dean.
+Academic Advisor II or Assistant Director – encompasses all the responsibilities of the academic advisor I; also performs unit supervision responsibilities and specific project responsibilities assigned by the center’s director.

-Student Development Specialist I – has primary contact with undergraduate students; encompasses all the responsibilities of the academic advisor I; performs specific project responsibilities assigned by the Center’s supervisor; is selected and hired in consultation with the college dean.
+Student Development Specialist I – has primary contact with undergraduate students; encompasses all the responsibilities of the academic advisor I; performs specific project responsibilities assigned by the center’s director.

-Academic Advisor I – has primary contact with undergraduate students; may provide indirect supervision of administrative assistants and student workers in the Center; is selected and hired by a Center’s supervisor or director.
+Academic Advisor I – has primary contact with undergraduate students; may provide indirect supervision of administrative assistants and student workers in the center.

 ADDITIONAL ROLES IN ADVISING